-Austin Water is operated and maintained by the City of Austin, Texas.
+Austin Water, operated and maintained by the City of Austin, Texas, consists of three unique but interconnected utilities: water, wastewater, and reclaimed water.
 Every day, Austin Water is committed to providing safe, reliable, high-quality and affordable water services to their customers.
 Today, the Utility serves over 1,000,000 residential customers in the Austin metropolitan area, across more than 548 square miles.